-Time management, or organizing your activities to make the most of your time, is an important skill to develop in college, especially since the habits you pick up now will likely go with you into your career.
-In fact, it can be helpful for students to think of college as a job, with a schedule of fixed and flexible commitments, as well as a responsibility to keep oneself on task in the interest of productivity.
-Essentially, time management requires an ability to design, as well as maintain, a realistic schedule.
+Time management, or organizing your activities to make the most of your time, is an important skill to develop in college.
+It can be helpful for students to think of college as a job, with a schedule of both fixed and flexible commitments, as well as a responsibility to keep oneself on task in the interest of productivity.
+Time management requires an ability to design, as well as maintain, a realistic schedule.
 Below are some tips to help you create and keep a schedule that works for you.

-Create a term schedule.
-At the beginning of each semester, write out your weekly schedule, accounting for every hour that you are awake.
+Create a term schedule: At the beginning of each semester, write out your weekly schedule, accounting for every hour that you are awake.
 It is easiest to do this in a columns and rows format, with columns representing days of the week, and rows representing hours in the day.
-Start by writing in fixed commitments, like class time and work hours, as well as time for eating, bathing, commuting, running errands, exercising, etc. Schedule blocks of time for studying, and be realistic about how much time you need.
+Start by writing in fixed commitments (class time and work hours) as well as time for eating, bathing, commuting, running errands, exercising, etc. Schedule blocks of time for studying, and be realistic about how much time you need.
 With the remaining time, schedule leisure activities, such as hobbies, or hanging out with friends.

-Write a weekly work list.
-Over the weekend, review the next week?s assignments, and develop a list of everything that must get done that week.
-Include due dates, the amount of time needed, and the resources needed to complete each assignment (E.g., textbooks, class notes, articles, art supplies, periodic table, dictionary/thesaurus, or other references).
+Write a weekly work list: Over the weekend, review the next week’s assignments and develop a list of everything that must get done that week.
+Include due dates, the amount of time needed, and the resources needed to complete each assignment.

-- Use an appointment book or planner.
-An appointment book or planner is a convenient way to organize information, and may be a good place to keep your term schedule, weekly work lists, and daily "To Do" lists, along with any other obligations, such as special events or appointments.
-A time or task management software program might also be useful.
-During the first week of class, enter all tests and homework due dates, as well as anticipated appointments, and leave plenty of space for filling in details as you go along.
+Use an online calendar or planner: An online calendar or planner is a convenient way to organize information, and may be a good place to keep your term schedule, weekly work lists, and daily "To Do" lists, along with any other obligations, such as special events or appointments.